ChoateProgrammingUnion/CPU-coding-challenge/README.md

 ## Submission
 The challenge will be available at December 4, 6:30 p.m.
 It will be open until the first club meeting after the winter break.

 You may work on the challenge for however long you want.
 When you believe that you have done your best on the challenge, send your code (`functional_challenge.py` or `oop_challenge.py`) to `pkqxdd#1358` on Discord or `jwang20@choate.edu`.
 If you choose to submit via email, you should use `CPU Coding Challenge Submission` as your email subject.
 You may submit your code only **once**.
+Your code will be tested by us on our machines, so there's no point trying to change `test.py` or `__main__.py` in working directory.

 ## Test Cases